Celebrating our Magnificent Planet on Earth Day

 To help answer the question of “how to be more green” when it comes to travel, I’ve started asking other travelers: What activities, attractions, or accommodations have you found around the world that are asking that same question?
 Which environmentally minded companies can you recommend?
 What creative ways are other travelers combating the environmental challenges we’re facing?

-This Earth Day, I’ve lucked out and convinced eight women to share their recommendations here on Suitcase Six.
-Read on for 8 environmentally friendly adventures you can feel good about adding to your itinerary.
+Eight women have agreed to share their recommendations here on Suitcase Six.
+Read on for 8 environmentally friendly adventures you can feel good about adding to your itinerary!

 1. Cancun Underwater Museum